 Lastly, add the garnishes and finishing touches

-This Christmas charcuterie board is one of my favorites.
+This healthy Christmas charcuterie board is one of my favorites.
 I especially love the festive goat cheese log, rolled in chopped pistachios, dried cranberries and fresh mint.
 The recipe is quick and easy and provided for you below.

 Holiday goat cheese log